A blueprint for disability and neuro-inclusion

 Feedback has been overwhelmingly positive from our colleagues.
 Many have highlighted the accessibility of the training, the powerful impact of real colleague stories and how the programme has made them rethink how they can be more inclusive on a daily basis.

 But our ambition doesn't end there.
 We’re committed to driving disability and neuro-inclusion beyond our organisation to help Britain prosper.
-That’s why launched a public version of the module, accessible to individuals, business owners, and organisations.
-It’s fantastic that over 2,000 people have completed the module and are benefitting from the training.
+That’s why we’ve launched a public version of the module, accessible to individuals, business owners, and organisations.
+It’s fantastic that almost 3,000 people have completed the module and are benefitting from the training.
 For us, this was about giving our people and other businesses, the knowledge and tools to confidently discuss disability and neurodiversity, fostering true cultural and behavioural change.

 ‘Access’ is our network for colleagues with disabilities, long-term health conditions, neurodivergent conditions or allies.
 Access aims to raise awareness, upskill and support colleagues and line managers as well as reduce stigma.